 Should we attend a national championship even if we know that we won’t win?

-Even if you’re not in the running to win, you get to play the best teams from around the country and see just how well you measure up to teams outside of your local region.
+Even if you’re not in the running to win (and very few teams are!), you get to play the best teams from around the country and see just how well you measure up to teams outside of your local region.
 Knocking off a “name-brand” team or getting revenge on a rival local team can be great fun and just getting a few questions against the best teams in the country can be a rewarding experience.
 There’s also something about being in the same building as thousands of others involved in quizbowl and getting to meet people from all around the country.
 You’ll also have the best readers in the country flown in to read some of the toughest yet still well-written questions of the year.
 The final matches at these tournaments are always open to the public and are often thrilling to watch.